 Certain time periods were associated with different trends.
-As glass used to be cheaper than constructing timber bars within a sash window, glazing bars were a cheaper method as making large panes of glass was incredibly difficult and expensive during the Georgian period.
+As glass used to be more expensive than constructing timber bars within a sash window, glazing bars were a cheaper method as making large panes of glass was incredibly difficult and expensive during the Georgian period.

 Glazing bars would be up to 35mm thick, often with a flat external face and an ‘ovolo’ moulded internal face (the reason for such a thickness was to support the equally thick and heavy glass).
 The bars would divide the windows into as many as 16 panes in the upper sash and twenty in the lower.